Home Depot comparable-store sales top estimates

-(Reuters) - Home Depot Inc (HD.N) topped Wall Street estimates for quarterly comparable-store sales on Tuesday, as consumers faced with a shaky U.S. housing market spent more on average at the country’s No.1 home improvement chain.
+Nov 13 (Reuters) - Home Depot Inc topped Wall Street estimates for quarterly comparable-store sales on Tuesday, as consumers faced with a shaky U.S. housing market spent more on average at the country’s No.1 home improvement chain.

 Sales at U.S. stores open for more than a year rose 5.4 percent during the third quarter ended October, above analysts’ expectations of a 4.38 percent increase, according to IBES data from Refinitiv.